 Further investigation is needed into more recently developed derivatives to determine if these may be more effective in dogs.

-Artemisinin has long been used to treat drug-resistant malaria and shows promise as a cancer treatment, mainly through its ability to specifically target abnormal tissue and induce the death of cancer cells.
-Recently developed derivatives may increase the effectiveness of the compound while also decreasing side effects.
+Artemisinin has long been used to treat drug-resistant malaria.
+It shows promise as a cancer treatment, mainly through its ability to specifically target abnormal tissue and induce the death of cancer cells.
+Recently developed derivatives may increase the compound’s effectiveness while decreasing side effects.

-Despite the uncertainty surrounding bioavailability, artemisinin, and its derivatives are probably worth discussing with your veterinarian given their ability to specifically target cancerous tissue, application to a wide variety of tumor types, and minimal side effects when given orally.
+Despite the uncertainty surrounding bioavailability, artemisinin, and its derivatives, are being used by some veterinarians.
+It’s probably worth discussing with your veterinarian, given their ability to specifically target cancerous tissue, application to various tumor types, and minimal side effects when given orally.

 Topics